Bougatsa Recipe from Chania – Creamy Cheese Phyllo Pastry

 Four steps on how to assemble the bougatsa.

-Cut the right side of your phyllo sheets to create a perfect square shape.
-(Image 1)
+1. Cut the right side of your phyllo sheets to create a perfect square shape.

-Take one sheet and brush with butter.
-(Image 2)
+2. Take one sheet and brush it with butter.

-Lift one of the corners towards the center.
-Repeat with the rest of the corners and create a square envelope.
+3. Lift one of the corners towards the center.
+Repeat with the remaining corners to create a square envelope.
 Set aside.
-(Image 3)

-Brush five phyllo sheets with butter and stack them together.
-Right in the middle place the square phyllo envelope.
+4. Brush five phyllo sheets with butter and stack them together.
+Right in the middle of the square phyllo envelope.
 Rotate so the corners align centered with the sides of the sheets.
-(Image 4)

 Four steps on how to assemble the bougatsa.